1st Rifle Division (Soviet Union): Fourth formation

-The division was reformed for the fourth time in December 1943, or January 1944, at Nevel in the rear areas of 6th Guards Army.
+The division was re-formed for the fourth time in December 1943 or January 1944, at Nevel in the rear areas of 6th Guards Army.
 The 31st and 100th Rifle Brigades provided the basis for the new formation.
 It was transferred to 70th Army, 2nd Belorussian Front, and with that Army took Brest, Belarus, winning the title 'Brest'.
 It later advanced into Poland, fighting at Gdynia.
 It became part of the Group of Soviet Forces in Germany briefly, but with the rest of 70th Army and 114th Rifle Corps moved to the South Urals region and was disbanded on 24 July 1945.

 However, the division appears to have been disbanded in the summer of 1945 in accordance with Stavka Directive No. 11095, which directed the formation of the Group of Soviet Forces in Germany.